Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Materials

 \subsection{Observers reliability and agreement}

-Manual locomotion scoring is subjective~\cite{flower_effect_2006}.
+Manual locomotion scoring is subjective~\citep{flower_effect_2006}.
 Investigating the reliability and agreement between (inter-rater) and among (intra-rater) raters can inform on the quality of the data.
 Reliability estimates the capability of the raters to differentiate between the different scores, whereas agreement assesses the capability of the raters to assign the same score to the same data point.
-Reliability was measured with Krippendorff's $\alpha$~\cite{krippendorff2011computing} for ordinal values, and agreement was presented as the Percentage of Agreement (PA) and Specific Agreement (SA).
-The commonly accepted thresholds are $\alpha \geq 0.66$ for reliability~\cite{krippendorff2011computing}, and $\text{PA} \geq 75\%$ for agreement~\cite{schlageter-tello_effect_2014}.
-The inter-observer and intra-observer measures are reported in the following sub-sections.
+Reliability was measured with Krippendorff's $\alpha$~\citep{krippendorff2011computing} for ordinal values, and agreement was presented as the Percentage of Agreement (PA).
+The inter-observer and intra-observer measures are reported in Table~\ref{tab:inter-intra-obs}.
+Note that, as the videos were only scored once, the intra-observer agreement was estimated by comparing the scores between pairs of videos of the same cows recorded at less than 48-hour intervals.